B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 	The expected results for each section were included in the ``expected_results`` folder for reference (each subfolder has the name of one of the sections).

-Metadata about the NCBI genomes used in this tutorial is on the TSV file ``genomes/GBS_NCBI_metadata.tsv``.
+Metadata about the NCBI genomes used in this tutorial is available on the TSV file ``genomes/GBS_NCBI_metadata.tsv``.

 chewBBACA includes Prodigal training files for several species, including for *Streptococcus agalactiae*.
 You can check the list of available training files